Writing Your Resume

 Make your resume visually appealing.

-See also Senior Business Analyst Resume
+See also Receptionist Resume

 Margins should be consistent and between one-half to one inch.
 The font size should, with headings no longer to be a professional font such as Times New Roman or Helvetica 11 or 12 than 16.